Arnica, common, Arnica Montana hero image

 Botanical description Common arnica, Arnica Montana L.

-Not until the second year does the 30 to 60 cm long stem appear on the top of which appears a flower up to 10 centimetres in size.
-The stem is downy and has few to no lateral branches.
-Along the stem we find some smaller variants of the bottom leaves.
-The flower has bright yellow ray florets all around with a heart of about 50 dark yellow tubular florets.
-The flower oftens looks as if it’s been crumpled.
-Usually there is only 1 flower per plant, but there may be more.
-The extra flowers are usually smaller than the top flower.
+The flower has bright yellow ray florets all around, with a centre of about fifty dark yellow tubular florets.
+The flower often looks as if it has been crumpled.
+Usually there is only one flower per plant, but there may be more.
+In that case, the extra flowers are usually smaller than the top one.

 Interesting facts

 Arnica is protected.
-So leave it be if you encounter it in the wild.
+So, leave it be if you encounter it in the wild.

 It's not allowed to copy content of this website